Fatfield: Mine disaster

 In 1814, the Hall Pit in Fatfield exploded with the loss of 32 lives.
 At 12:30 on Tuesday 28 September a fall of stone from the roof drove firedamp into contact with candles used by the miners for illumination.
 All the men below ground were killed, as was one of the four men in the shaft at the time.
 Contemporary reports refer to the survivors being affected by the afterdamp.
 Although the colliery was claimed (by, for instance, the colliery overman) to be safe and well worked, there had been three previous explosions of firedamp which had each killed three men.

 Education

 Fatfield Primary School is located on Southcroft and educates around 235 pupils aged 4–11.
 The school has Investors in People status and Artsmark and Healthy School awards.
 At their inspection on 14 June 2007, Ofsted rated the school as Satisfactory, point three on a four-point scale.

 The older primary school (now demolished and replaced by modern housing) was located adjacent the Harraton Community Centre.

 Scouts

-The First Fatfield Scouts were located behind the site of the infant school and just north of the dining hall on land adjacent to the primary school.
-The Schools being relocated to the centre of Fatfield and the land sold off for housing, the Scouts site still now exists beside the new housing development.
+The First Fatfield Scouts was established in 1941 and was located behind the site of the infant school and just north of the dining hall on land adjacent to the primary school.
+The Schools being relocated to the centre of Fatfield and the land sold off for housing, the Scouts site still exists beside the new housing development.